HKUST-Aerial-Robotics/Stereo-RCNN/README.md

 ## 5. Acknowledgments

-This repo is built based on the Faster RCNN implementation from [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch) and [fpn.pytorch](https://github.com/jwyang/fpn.pytorch), and we also use the imagenet pretrained weight (originally provided from [here](https://filebox.ece.vt.edu/~jw2yang/faster-rcnn/pretrained-base-models/resnet101_caffe.pth)) for initialization.
+This repo is built based on the Faster RCNN implementation from [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch), and we also use the imagenet pretrained weight (originally provided from [here](https://filebox.ece.vt.edu/~jw2yang/faster-rcnn/pretrained-base-models/resnet101_caffe.pth)) for initialization.

 ## 6. License
 The source code is released under [GPLv3](http://www.gnu.org/licenses/) license.